wcm-epicore-internship/methylationshinyapp/README.md

   - rrbs_data_for_overlap_plot_5x.rda
   - all_projects.sample_count_mean.rda
   - all_projects.sample_count_mean_5x.rda
-- Use the code in "app.R" uploaded to this repository to run the shiny app in R.
+- Use the code in "app.R" uploaded to this repository to run the shiny app in R Studio.

 ## Useful Links
 - [GitHub and RStudio](https://resources.github.com/whitepapers/github-and-rstudio/)